-Component Description (1) Security cable slot Attaches an optional security cable to the computer.
-NOTE: The security cable is designed to act as a deterrent, but it may not prevent the computer from being mishandled or stolen.
-(2) ~ USB 2.0 port Connects an optional USB device, such as a keyboard, mouse, external drive, printer, scanner or USB hub.
-(3) ss- USB 3.0 port Connects an optional USB device, such as a keyboard, mouse, external drive, printer, scanner or USB hub.
-(4) O Audio-out (headphone)/Audio-in (microphone) combo jack Connects optional powered stereo speakers, headphones, earbuds, a headset, or a television audio cable.
+Comp onent Description (1) Power connector Connects an AC adapter.
+(2) AC adapter and battery light • White: The AC adapter is connected and the battery is fully charged.
+Blinking white: The AC adapter is disconnected and the battery has reached a low battery level.
+Amber: The AC adapter is connected and the battery is charging. • Off: The battery is not charging.
+(3) Vent Enables airflow to cool internal components.
+NOTE: The computer fan starts up automatically to cool internal components and prevent overheating.
+It is normal for the internal fan to cycle on and off during routine operation.
+(4) RJ-45 (network) jack/status lights Connects a network cable. • • White: The network is connected. • Amber: Activity is occurring on the network.
+(5) нати HDMI port Connects an optional video or audio device, such as a high- definition television, any compatible digital or audio component or a high-speed High-Definition Multimedia Interface (HDMI) device.
+(6) ss-; USB 3.x SuperSpeed ports (2) Connect a USB device, such as a cell phone, camera, activity tracker, or smartwatch, and provide high-speed data transfer.
+(7) Q Audio-out (headphone)/Audio-in (microphone) combo jack Connects optional powered stereo speakers, headphones, earbuds, a headset, or a television audio cable.
 Also connects an optional headset microphone.
 This jack does not support optional standalone microphones.
 WARNING!
 To reduce the risk of personal injury, adjust the volume before putting on headphones, earbuds, or a headset.
-For additional safety information, refer to the Regulatory , Safety, and Environmental Notices .
-To access this guide: Select the Start button, select All apps, select HP Help and Support, and then select HP Documentation.
+For additional safety information, refer to the Regulatory, Safety, and Environmental Notices.
+To access this guide: Select the Start button, select HP Help and Support, and then select HP Documentation.
+NOTE .
+When a darfae is a second data the fact the second to

 NOTE: When a device is connected to the jack, the computer speakers are disabled.
-(5) Optical drive Depending on your computer, reads an optical disc or reads and writes to an optical disc.
-(6) Optical drive eject button Releases the optical drive disc tray.